Rai Mae Fah Luang Art and Culture Park were home to one of the Mae Fah Luang Foundation’s many projects.

-The name Rai Mae Fah Luang reflects the project’s purpose in a lovely way.
+The name Rai Mae Fah Luang, as the place first was called, reflects the project’s purpose in a lovely way.
 Rai means plantation, and Mae Fah Luang refers to the king’s mother, Her Royal Highness Princess Srinagarindra, the Princess Mother.

 But the crops were not ordinary plants; Rai Mae Fah Luang cultivated the young hill tribe children’s knowledge and skills.
 The skills they needed to live a better life.

 Years later, as the government initiatives to improve hill tribes’ livelihoods became more effective, Rai Mae Fah Luang’s focus shifted.

 Rai Mae Fah Luang changed from an educational site; to a center for Lanna art and culture.